Privacy Policy and Informed Consent

 -

-Through engagement or interaction on social media platforms (Facebook, Instagram, X/Twitter, LinkedIn, Pinterest, Etsy)
+Through interaction with social media platforms (Facebook, Instagram, X/Twitter, LinkedIn, Pinterest, Etsy)

-Please note that social media platforms have their own privacy policies, and I recommend not sharing sensitive personal information via these channels.
+Please note that social media platforms have their own privacy policies.
+Clients are advised not to share sensitive personal information via social media.

 Your personal information is used to: